Did you know most back pain can be eliminated with stretching?

 What the books fail to mention can hurt you.
 I’m talking about momentum.

 When you swing the weight, it’s called momentum.
 It’s a way to cheat.
 Not only are you cheating yourself, but you’re risking injury.
-Common uses of momentum in the gym are performed by guys during arm curls, they’ll swing their backs to swing a heavier weight.
+Common uses of momentum in the gym are performed by guys doing bicep arm curls, they’ll swing their backs to wield a heavier weight.
 Measuring their strength by the number on the dumbbell.
 But muscles don’t recognize numbers.